 The classic and always stylish Chelsea boot is a close-fitting ankle-high boot.
 Made with elastic side panels, also known as gussets.
-The Chelsea boot, usually made with finger loop pull tabs at the rear or sometimes front and rear to enable an easy pull on of the boot.
-The iconic footwear of the 60’s and still today, worn by the Beatles, Rolling Stones and many more.
-Often associated with the mod scene, today people like Beckham and Pitt wear these stylish men’s boots, not forgetting Kanye West!
+The Chelsea boot, usually made with finger loop pull tabs at the rear or sometimes front and rear to enable an easy pull-on of the boot.
+The iconic footwear of the ’60s and still today, worn by the Beatles, Rolling Stones and many more.
+Often associated with the mod scene, today people like Beckham and Pitt wear these stylish men’s boots.

 The Chukka boot, very similar to the Desert boot in looks and design, however, there are many variations between these boots.
-The Chukka boot traditionally made with leather uppers and fitted with a variety of sole materials like rubber.
-Also an ankle-high boot, like the Desert boot, the Chukka first became as a casual form of footwear in the 1940’s.
+The Chukka boot is traditionally made with leather uppers and fitted with a variety of sole materials like rubber.
+Also an ankle-high boot, like the Desert boot, the Chukka first became a casual form of footwear in the 1940s.

-The work boot, designed to be a hard wearing and rugged boot has become as popular in fashion as on the building site.
+The work boot, designed to be a hard-wearing and rugged boot has become as popular in fashion as on the building site.
 Usually with a protective steel-toe cap reinforcement to protect the wearer’s toes.
-A heavy duty boot with a mid-sole plate to protect from nails and spikes.
+A heavy-duty boot with a mid-sole plate to protect from nails and spikes.
 As well as keeping your feet safe at work, the design of the work boot keeps your feet dry and warm in outdoor conditions.
-Made with premium leathers the work boot is generally a waterproof and breathable boot with tough laces and eyelets for a secure fit.
+Made with premium leather the work boot is generally a waterproof and breathable boot with tough laces and eyelets for a secure fit.

 A Dress boot, a smart, more traditional boot for pairing with a suit for a more formal look for a more formal occasion.
-A short leather boot that is usually ankle high.
-The Dress boot, associated with being worn in wet and colder weather conditions, keep your feet dry as opposed to when wearing shoes when a smarter look is needed.
+A short leather boot that is usually ankle-high.
+The Dress boot, associated with being worn in wet and colder weather conditions, keeps your feet dry as opposed to when wearing shoes when a smarter look is needed.
 The Dress boot comes in all types of styles and designs, including Brogue, Wing-Tip and Toe-Cap.

 The Alpine boot, usually made taller than normal boots and designed for use in extreme conditions.
 Made from a variety of materials including leather and synthetics.
 The ideal men’s boot to wear in shallow slushy snow, the Alpine boot will keep your feet warm and dry in the coldest of conditions.

 The boots designed with 4 leather straps and 2 metal rings offer the wearer the protection they need.
-The rings are on the inside and outside of the boots ankles.
+The rings are on the inside and outside of the ankles of the boots.
 With reinforced heels and soles made from rubber.
-Neoprene lined, Wool lined, with an adjustable strap or without, the Wellington is a must for those wet, muddy afternoon’s watching sports or walking through the countryside.
+Neoprene lined, Wool lined, with an adjustable strap or without, the Wellington is a must for those wet, muddy afternoons watching sports or walking through the countryside.

 The Original Monkey boots were worn by the Czechoslovakian army in world war 2.
-The Monkey boot, designed to be a practical and durable boot for the soldiers as well as lightweight.
-During the 1960’s and 1970’s, the Mod generation started wearing Monkey boots, pairing them with Harrington jackets and Scooters.
-In the late 1970’s and 1980’s, the Punks and Skinheads wore the Monkey boot along with their DM’s.
+The Monkey boot, designed to be a practical and durable boot for soldiers as well as lightweight.
+During the 1960s and 1970s, the Mod generation started wearing Monkey boots, pairing them with Harrington jackets and Scooters.
+In the late 1970s and 1980s, the Punks and Skinheads wore the Monkey boot along with their DM’s.
 The Monkey boots traditionally had a tractor pattern or knobbly sole with metal eyelets all the way down the boot.
-The different variations of the sole on the modern boots include rubber, leather and synthetics.
+The different variations of the sole on modern boots include rubber, leather and synthetics.